 • Sand molds

 The highest potential exposure occurs in the formaldehyde-based resins industry.
-Workers may be exposed to high air concentrations of formaldehyde or dermal exposure.
+Workers may be exposed to high air concentrations or dermal exposure.
 Workers using or producing the following may be at heightened risk:

 • Phenolic paper